Canadian Spine Society | Canadian Opportunities

 Additional Information

-• Compensation: The position will be a Clinical Academic Colleague with a competitive salary through the Neurosurgery Academic Medicine and Health Services Program (AMHSP).
+Compensation: The position includes a comprehensive benefits program and competitive salary through the Neurosurgery Academic Medicine and Health Services Program (AMHSP).

 The City of Edmonton, with a growing population of over one million, is the cosmopolitan capital of Alberta known as “The City of Festivals”.
 With an abundance of services, a beautiful river valley, a multitude of community activities and attractive and financially reasonable living accommodation options, our energetic city has something for everyone.
 For further details about our vibrant city, please visit www.edmonton.ca.